Set the time reference on your EC2 instance to use the local Amazon Time Sync Service - Amazon Elastic Compute Cloud

 [ec2-user ~]$ sudo yum install chrony

 3. Open the /etc/chrony.conf file using a text editor (such as vim or nano).
-Verify that the file includes the following line:
+Add the following line before any other server or pool statements that may be present in the file, and save your changes:

 server 169.254.169.123 prefer iburst minpoll 4 maxpoll 4